-CP1 AISC enhances Pathway: Community & Advancement (All School) AISC enhances its reputation locally and globally and expands engagement and supportations all stakeholder groups.
+CP1 AISC enhances its reputation locally and globally and expands engagement and support cholder groups.
 Person(s) Responsible: Director of Advancement CP1-Y1 Create a portal for Advancement.
-CP2 Pathway: Community & Environmental Sustainability (All School) AISC enlists the participation of all stakeholder groups to incorporate environ sustainable policies, practices, and programming in alignment with our mission values.
-Person(s) Responsible: Head of School & Director of Technologies of Innovation CP2-Y1 Create AISC Environmental Sustainability Task Force, which drafts
+CP2 AISC enlists the sustainable pol e participation of all stakeholder groups to incorporate environmentally licies, practices, and programming in alignment with our mission and core (s) Responsible: Head of School & Director of Technologies and CP2-Y1 Create AISC Environmental Sustainability Task Force, which drafts Sustainability Framework as road map for future work.